Published 29th November 2021

 What can the teacher do to lower the affective filter?

 There are many things teachers can do to help the situation.
 Firstly, make sure the students know each other.
-Spend some time on getting-to-know-you activities so that the students can become friends.
+If the class is a new one, spend some time on getting-to-know-you activities so that the students can become friends.
 It’s much easier to speak in front of friends than strangers and students won’t feel embarrassed about making mistakes.

 When the students do make mistakes, by all means correct them but don’t make a big deal out of it and don’t do it in an embarrassing way.
 Ensure you treat your students equally so nobody feels like you are picking on them or making fun of them.

 Though the affective filter is just one of many theories related to learning a foreign language, it is one worth remembering because as teachers it is something we have a certain amount of control over.
-And we all know, a happy classroom = a happy teacher!
+And we all know, happy students = a happy classroom = a happy teacher!